Frequently Asked Questions About Lumens

 As a balancing measure for the ecosystem, anyone who holds lumens can vote on where the funds in this pool go.
 Each week, the protocol distributes these lumens to any account that gets over .05% of the votes from other accounts on the network.
 Read more about inflation.

-Lumen Auction and Giveaway
+Lumen Auction and Distribution

 What is the lumen auction and how does it work?